Delaware • New Jersey • Pennsylvania

 The DRBC is also studying:

-- How climate change impacts of increasing temperature and sea level rise will affect estuary DO levels
+• How increasing temperatures and sea level rise will affect Estuary DO levels

 What are Nutrients?

 A nutrient is any substance assimilated by living things that promotes growth.
-The term is generally applied to nitrogen and phosphorus, although it can also be applied to trace nutrients like silica and iron.
+The term is generally applied to various chemical forms of nitrogen, phosphorous and carbon, although it can also be applied to trace nutrients like silica and iron.

 High Nutrients = Low DO